Collaborating Centre for Disaster and Medical Humanitarian Response

-Collaborating Centre for Oxford University and CUHK for Disaster and Medical Humanitarian Response (CCOUC). was established jointly by Oxford University and The Chinese University of Hong Kong (CUHK) as a non-profit research centre to carry out research, training and community knowledge transfer in the area of disaster and medical humanitarian response in Greater China and the Asia-Pacific Region.
+Collaborating Centre for Oxford University and CUHK for Disaster and Medical Humanitarian Response was established jointly by the University of Oxford and The Chinese University of Hong Kong (CUHK) as a non-profit research centre to carry out research, training and community knowledge transfer in the area of disaster and medical humanitarian response in Greater China and the Asia–Pacific region.
 It is housed in the CUHK Faculty of Medicine and its director is Emily Ying Yang Chan as of 2016.

 History

 CCOUC was established jointly by Oxford University and The Chinese University of Hong Kong (CUHK) in April 2011.
 Its founding director is Emily Ying Yang Chan.

 Mission

 CCOUC aims to minimise the negative health impact of disasters experienced by vulnerable populations in the region by serving as a platform for research, education, and community knowledge transfer in the areas of disaster and medical humanitarian crisis policy development, planning, and response.